mayank/grunt-asset-version-yaml/README.md

-# grunt-asset-version-json
+# grunt-asset-version-yaml

-> Rename assets files with hash and store in a JSON file
+> Rename assets files with hash and store in a YAML file

 ## Getting Started
 This plugin requires Grunt `~0.4.1`